 - make it easy for someone to return a found wallet to its owner?

-These questions will serve to act as prompts when generating ideas, which is the next stage of the process.
+These questions will serve to act as prompts when generating ideas to address the design challenge, which is the next stage of the process.